Swimming Pools Trading License in Dubai: Cost and Requirements

 Prefabricated pool shells and modular pool components

-Who This Licence Suits
+Who This License Suits

-This licence is well suited to importers and distributors of pool equipment, wholesale suppliers serving contractors and developers, e-commerce retailers trading pool accessories, and entrepreneurs seeking to build a re-export business through a UAE free zone.
+This license is well suited to importers and distributors of pool equipment, wholesale suppliers serving contractors and developers, e-commerce retailers trading pool accessories, and entrepreneurs seeking to build a re-export business through a UAE free zone.
 It is equally attractive to international brands looking to establish a regional distribution presence without the overhead of a full manufacturing operation.

 Key Facts at a Glance